Dan Fournier's Inconvenient Truths

 You can learn more about Vanessa’s films via the following resources:

-What are your thoughts on the the film and the topics discussed in this podcast?
+What are your thoughts on the film and the topics discussed in this podcast?
 Please share your thoughts in the Comments section below.

 Learn more about Dan Fournier’s Down the Rabbit Hole podcast and the meaning behind its name: